This question threw me. For two reasons:

 The bite power of a human is about 1,317 Newtons.
 The Megalodon closes its jaws with a force of between 108,514 and 182,201 Newtons.
 The average bus window is made of tempered glass, which could be broken by an immensely strong human with a solid object - or one hungry shark.

-So a megalodon could probably eat a bus - but would they?
-Given their carnivorous instincts, I suspect they’d be more interested in any passengers on the primeval bus routes.
+So a megalodon could eat a bus - but would they?
+Unfortunately, given their carnivorous instincts, I suspect they’d be more interested in any passengers on the primeval bus routes.
+Keep an eye on the Thames, folks, and stop the Jurassic World films before they get watery.